NaniSkinner/SMS-App/Docs/aiTask2.md

 5. Verify EventExtractionCard appears with event details
 6. If you have calendar events, conflicts will show
 7. Tap "Add to Calendar" to create the event
+8. **NEW:** If calendar not connected, see alert with "Go to AI Chat" option
+9. **NEW:** After successful creation, see confirmation alert with event details
+10. **NEW:** Tap "View Calendar" to open Google Calendar web app at event date

 ### Files Modified/Created